Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 [Camel Component](../camelComponent/README.md#structured-headers-and-messages).
 Consequently, messages sent to/from
 the service should be in this format.
 Specifically, such messages contain two (2) properties: `header` and `message`, where the `header` property contains the Camel headers, and the `message` property contains Camel message.
-The associated Vantiq _schema_ is defined via the `com.vantiq.extsrc.camelconn.camelConnector` assembly imported as described above.
+The associated Vantiq _schema_ is defined via the `com.vantiq.extsrc.camel4conn.camelConnector` assembly imported as described above.
 This imported assembly is a prerequisite for the other Vantiq Camel assemblies.

-**Note**: Some of these Vantiq Camel assemblies (specifically those that work with systems with limited messaging capabilities), the Vantiq Component will construct output messages (the `message` property) with a single property (`stringVal` or `byteVal`) containing the
+**Note**: With some of these Vantiq Camel assemblies (specifically those that work with systems with limited messaging capabilities), the Vantiq Component will construct output messages (the `message` property) with a single property (`stringVal` or `byteVal`) containing the